 I’ll say it: I don’t like Georgian food.
 Apparently, I’m the only person on the planet who doesn’t.
-And I know a lot of people will wrinkle their nose at this.
+And I know a lot of people will wrinkle their noses at this.
 I dare you to find a blog that doesn’t gush about the wonders of Georgian cuisine.
-It’s just not for me.
+And there are plenty f vegetarian options.

 How is the meat?
 Tough as nails and super lean (tasteless) is the preferred style.
-BBQ meat with no fat and flavour are super popular.
+BBQ meat with no fat and flavor is super popular.

 Digital Nomad Tbilisi Pros & Cons